bnb-chain/greenfield-cmd/README.md

 gnfd-cmd object get gnfd://gnfd-bucket/gnfd-object file-path
 ```
 The filepath can be a specific file path, a directory path, or not set at all.
 If not set, the command will download the content to a file with the same name as the object name in the current directory.

-It is supported to set the file path as a directory, the command will download the object file into the directory.
+If it is set as a directory, the command will download the object file into the directory.

 #### Group Operations